The life cycle of stars

 The first stage in the evolution of all stars involves the formation of a nebula.
 A nebula is a cloud of dust and gas which has been collected together by gravity in a process known as accretion.
 These clouds collect together to form a protostar.

-These clouds are so large that they condense down under their own weight.
-The clouds initially contain large amounts of hydrogen atoms.
-Under the high pressure and high temperatures ranging from 2,000 to 30,000, these hydrogen atoms undergo nuclear fusion to produce helium.
-A chain reaction begins where more and more of the hydrogen nuclei fuse forming helium.
-These nebulae are known as the birthplace of stars and the huge heat and pressure found here is the reason why stars are formed.
+These clouds are so large that they condense under their own weight.
+They initially contain significant amounts of hydrogen atoms.
+Under high pressure and temperatures ranging from 2,000 to 30,000, these hydrogen atoms undergo nuclear fusion to produce helium.
+A chain reaction begins, with more hydrogen nuclei fusing to form helium.
+These nebulae are known as the birthplace of stars, and the immense heat and pressure found here are why stars are formed.

 Star